DavidAbram/do-ssl/README.md

 The certificates are uploaded to "children" servers using SSH, both on initial upload and on renewal.
 You can supply the commands to be executed on "children" servers on a successful renewal, such as http server restart.

+The ACME challenge is done through DNS (using TXT entries), which are created using an API on DigitalOcean domain records.

 Follow the instructions below:

+1. Generate a SSH key pair:
+2. Enter the domains you whis to isse certificates for in domains.txt (one domain per line).
+3. run create.sh - this will generate a certificate for every 100 domains in domains.txt
+4. An attempt will be made to upload the certificate on the remote servers (using the domain names as destinations).

 ![alt tag](https://igorsaric.github.io/images/cert.svg)